phantomics/april/README.md

 ## Enabling APL Input in Emacs

 Most Lisp developers interact with the language through Emacs, so Emacs is also the most convenient tool to write April programs.
+John Thingstad has created a dedicated Emacs APL input mode for April, you can download it and read instructions at [its repository](https://github.com/jthing/apl-mode).

-The best way to input APL characters in Emacs is using the gnu-apl-mode Emacs plugin.
+Another way to input APL characters in Emacs is using the gnu-apl-mode Emacs plugin.
 You can get it [from the repository here](https://github.com/lokedhs/gnu-apl-mode) or install it directly via the MELPA Emacs package repository.

 [Click here for information on using MELPA.](http://ergoemacs.org/emacs/emacs_package_system.html)